 The client defines a problem that needs to be solved, which further forms the basis for finalizing the requirements.
-All the information from the client and users (if required) is gathered to create requirements documents so that the development team understands what they are building.
+We gather all the information from the client and users (if required) to create requirement documents so that the development team understands what they are building.

-Then follows planning, which includes — distribution of work across teams, setting milestones, creating timelines for delivery, getting cost estimates, conducting a risk analysis, and devising a plan to mitigate the risks.
+Then follows planning, which includes distributing work across teams, setting milestones, creating timelines for delivery, getting cost estimates, conducting a risk analysis, and devising a plan to mitigate the risks.

-Creating a proof of concept is also part of this stage, where the technical feasibility is checked and validated before moving ahead with the development work.
+Creating a proof of concept is also part of this stage, where the technical feasibility is checked and validated before proceeding with the development work.

 Software Architecture: Refers to creating an organized flow of elements in a software code for quality assurance, clarity, and accessibility.
 You can refer to software architecture as the blueprint for the development team.